 The Community Enterprise Project (“CEP”) provides an opportunity for students to undertake clinical work rooted in both community development and transactional law.
 CEP students will connect with community organizations, identify organizational and community legal needs, and develop comprehensive strategies to address those needs while gaining valuable real-world transactional law experience.
 To this end, CEP often facilitates community workshops on legal issues relevant to small businesses, non-profit organizations, and the populations they serve.

-Cutting across all clinics are the basic themes and skills of transactional practice.
+Cutting across all TLC legal work are the basic themes and skills of transactional practice.
 Students have numerous opportunities throughout the semester to draft documents, research and apply legal doctrine, interview, represent, and counsel clients, negotiate transactions, manage transactions, and to engage in strategic decision-making, issue analysis, and problem solving.
 Students will gain firsthand experience of the practice of law, observing the differing roles and goals of lawyers, clients, and other parties.